se-edu/learningresources/contents/ruby/Ruby.md

 ### Everything is an object

 Ruby has no concept of "primitives".
 Anything that can be assigned to a variable is an object.
-Even numbers and boolean values `true` and `false`.
+Even numbers and boolean values `true` and `false` are objects.

 ```rb
 5.times do